 Olives figure at the top of my list of favorite foods.
 I can eat them every day, several times a day, and not tire of them.
 I grew up in Lebanon, where olives figure at every meal, including breakfast.
 It is inconceivable for a Lebanese to go out to eat at any restaurant and not to be served olives immediately.
 When I moved to the US, in the late seventies, supermarkets carried only black pitted olives in cans and to me these did not taste anything like olives.
 What a change thirty years has brought!
 Now, you can find a neighborhood supermarket with an olive bar!
 I still prefer to get mine at the middle-eastern grocer, since I don’t have the next best thing which is to bring them back from Lebanon, plucked from our own trees and cured at home.

-That’s why I was so thrilled by this recipe I found in Nada Saleh Seductive Flavours of the Levant.
-She describes an olive roll that can be served with drinks alongside hummos and tabbooleh.
-I had to make it.
-I am so glad I did!
-The pastry is so simple to make and does not require any special technique.
-Combined with good olives and spices it produces an excellent appetizer, rich and flaky with the chewy and lemony taste of olives.
+Combined with good olives and spices this is an excellent appetizer, rich and flaky with the chewy and lemony taste of olives.
 It can be prepared in advance and will stay fresh several days, so it is ideal for a party, since it can be served at room temperature.

 I have tweaked the recipe to suit my taste, adding some herbs and peppers.